Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 It is always a good idea to append an appropriate ID to the device, in case of a keyboard, simply do `id=keyboard` in the case of a thumbdrive, you can do `id=usb-drive`.
+This is largely preference.

-for using spice, it will be explained in more depth below, however in the spice client, you will need to enable usb-passthrough, and select the appropriate device there.
+For using spice, It will be explained in more depth below, however in the spice client you will need to enable usb-passthrough and select the appropriate device there.

-for VFIO simply pass the appropriate USB controller through to the VM using vfio above. using `lsusb -t` to locate the controller and `lspci` can be useful for determing what devices to passthrough.
+For VFIO simply pass the appropriate USB controller through to the VM using vfio above.
+Using `lsusb -t` to locate the controller and `lspci` can be useful for determing what devices to passthrough.

 USB devices can be hotplugged using the Qemu Human Monitor explained below.

-## Low latency Jack/Pipewire audio
+## Low latency Pipewire audio

 Using qemu, we can instead of using pulse audio backend, use jack. this is very useful since we can use jack for higher quality and lower latency audio, as well as a highly configurable two way audio. this is great because Bliss and other android x86 operating systems have a quite high base latency.